Everything You Need to Know about PCOS and IVF

 Down-regulation protocols are rarely used today due to their inefficiency and risks when compared to well-controlled antagonist protocols.

-Down-regulation protocols involve taking a medication called Lupron, starting the cycle before the IVF cycle, and continuing during the use of FSH to “downregulate” the hormones and prevent the eggs from ovulating too early.
+Down-regulation protocols involve taking a medication called Lupron, starting the medication before the IVF cycle, and continuing during the use of FSH to “downregulate” the hormones and prevent the eggs from ovulating too early.

 Advertisement – Making Genes come True